danielbrendel/aquashell-homepage/app/resources/md/reference.md

 aut_postmessage "hwnd" "msg" "wparam" "lparam" "result var"; #Posts the given message with params to the given window.
 Will return true if the given message was put into the posting queue, not the actual result from the target window.

+aut_getwindowlong "hwnd" "index" "result var"; # Gets the numeric value of the index type of the specified window and stores it into the result var

+aut_setwindowlong "hwnd" "index" "new value" "result var"; # Stores the given index type value for the specified window and returns the old value of the given index type

+aut_updatewindow "hwnd" "result var"; # Performs a window update of the given window and stores the operation result into the result var

 aut_clpbsetstring "text"; #Stores the given expression as text in the clipboard

 aut_clpbgetstring "result var"; #Stores the current clipboard data as text in the result var